Lucy Barrow McIntire

-Lucy Barrow McIntire (July 11, 1886 – November 4, 1967), also called Miss Lucy, was an American suffragist, activist, preservationist, actor, and poet.
+Lucy Barrow McIntire (July 11, 1886 – November 4, 1967), also called Miss Lucy, was an American suffragist, activist, preservationist, actress, and poet.

 Early life

 Lucy Barrow Davenport was born in Athens, Georgia, on July 11, 1886, to the prominent Davenport family.
 She married attorney Francis Percival McIntire; the couple moved to Francis' hometown of Savannah and had six children.
 The oldest, James William, was born in 1910; Francis Jr. on July 19, 1921; and the youngest, Pope, was born in 1924.

 Social and volunteer work

 While living in Savannah, McIntire co-founded local chapters of the Junior League of Savannah and the League of Women Voters; she was the first president of the Junior League of Savannah, and also served as president of both the Georgia Federation of Women's Clubs and the Savannah Suffrage Association.

 McIntire helped to establish a free lunch program within the Chatham County School District, and she was the first woman to serve on Savannah's Metropolitan Planning Commission.

 Following her work supporting presidential candidate Woodrow Wilson, McIntire was appointed the first Georgia Committeewoman on the Democratic National Committee.
 During the 1930s, she served as a field supervisor for the Works Progress Administration, and after the outbreak of World War II she worked as a service director for the American Red Cross and founded the U.S.O.–Soldiers Social Service of Savannah.

 McIntire was involved with the conversion of the Isaiah Davenport House into a museum; she is Isiah Davenport's great-great-great-granddaughter.
 McIntire cut the ribbon at the museum's official opening ceremony on March 9, 1963.